Gilgahex/gilgahex.github.io/_posts/2019/2019-05-08-Google Trends.md

   <script type="text/javascript">
     trends.embed.renderExploreWidget("TIMESERIES", {"comparisonItem":[{"keyword":"learn genetics","geo":"","time":"2004-01-01 2019-05-09"}],"category":0,"property":""}, {"exploreQuery":"q=learn%20genetics&date=all","guestPath":"https://trends.google.com:443/trends/embed/"});
   </script>

-Interestingly it doesn't fully coincide with Valentine's Day like I suspected, there is a general uptick around mid February, but you really see an uptick about a month later on most years.
+<br><br>Interestingly it doesn't fully coincide with Valentine's Day like I suspected, there is a general uptick around mid February, but you really see an uptick about a month later on most years.

 There's also an interesting correlation with Christmas and New Years